rcrebo/dev/README.md

 # Welcome
-Here you will find a list of useful gizmos for web development
+Here you will find a list of useful items for web development

 <br>
 <br>